-Simulink Design Verifier™ uses formal methods to identify hard–to-find design errors in models without extensive simulation runs.
+Simulink Design Verifier™ uses formal methods to identify hidden design errors in models without extensive simulation runs.
 It detects blocks in the model that result in integer overflow, dead logic, array access violations, division by zero, and requirement violations.
 For each error it produces a simulation test case for debugging.

 From Jay Abraham, Simulink Design Verifier Technical Expert